Victoria Quarter Shopping Centre, Leeds

 The Tiled Hall Café

-Located in Leeds Art Gallery, The Tiled Hall Café is great for causal lunchtime dining.
-Tuck into a steaming bowl of soup, comforting jacket potato or, for those with a sweet tooth, indulge in a locally baked slice of cake and creamy hot chocolate to refuel after a busy morning of sightseeing.
-Despite the treats on offer, one could argue the café’s true splendour lies not in its food, but its beautiful décor.
-The tiled walls and striking marble columns add a touch of Victorian glamour to the place, making this café really stand out from the crowd.
+Tucked away in Leeds Art Gallery, The Tiled Hall Café is perfect for a relaxed lunchtime break.
+Warm up with a steaming bowl of soup, enjoy a comforting jacket potato, or treat yourself to a locally baked slice of cake and a creamy hot chocolate.
+While the food is yummy, the café’s real charm lies in its stunning décor.
+The beautiful tiled walls and impressive marble columns add a touch of Victorian elegance, making this spot a true standout.

 The Man Behind the Curtain

-While The Man Behind the Curtain is a little pricey, it offers a dining experience like nowhere else in the UK.
-Unusual dishes and eccentric presentation both lie at the heart of the Michelin star tasting menu, sometimes up to 14 courses.
-It’s the brainchild of Great British Menu winner Michael O’Hare, the self-professed ‘hair metal chef’, whose influences from the world of music and art are clear to see throughout.
-Experimental and edgy, this rare gem is an absolute must for foodies.
+While The Man Behind the Curtain is a little pricey, it does offer a dining experience like nowhere else in the UK.
+With unusual dishes and artistic presentation at the heart of its Michelin-starred tasting menu—sometimes stretching up to a crazy 14 courses—this place is a food lover’s dream.
+Created by Great British Menu winner Michael O’Hare, known as the ‘hair metal chef,’ the restaurant’s unique blend of music and art influences is clearly reflected throughout.
+Experimental and edgy, this gem is a must-visit for any serious foodie.

 Where to drink